 2 The BCIM Economic Corridor (BCIM-EC) sub-regional initiative seeks to promote cooperation in fields such as trade and investment in goods and services, energy, multimodal connectivity, sustainable development, human resource development and people-to-people ties.
-Though the project had been discussed at the Track Two level for more than a decade, it received official mention in 2013 during Chinese Premier Li Keqiang to India.
-(See Ministry of External Affairs, Government of India 2013).
-The proposal was reaffirmed in the Joint Statement issued following the visit of Prime Minister Manmohan Singh to China, 22-24 October, 2013.
-See (Ministry of External Affairs, Government of India 2013).
+Though the project had been discussed at the Track Two level for more than a decade, it received official mention in 2013 during Chinese Premier Li Keqiang to India (Ministry of External Affairs, Government of India 2013).
+The proposal was reaffirmed in the Joint Statement issued following the visit of Prime Minister Manmohan Singh to China, 22-24 October, 2013 (Ministry of External Affairs, Government of India 2013).

-3 Outlining this policy, Wang Jisi (Dean of International Relations, Beijing University) proposed that 'a major route from China's western regions through the Indian Ocean should be constructed as quickly as possible, supplementing a 'new silk road extending from China's eastern ports, through the centre of Asia and Europe, to the eastern banks of the Atlantic Ocean and the Mediterranean coastal countries in the west'.
-For more details, see (Wang 2012).
+3 Outlining this policy, Wang Jisi (Dean of International Relations, Beijing University) proposed that 'a major route from China's western regions through the Indian Ocean should be constructed as quickly as possible, supplementing a 'new silk road extending from China's eastern ports, through the centre of Asia and Europe, to the eastern banks of the Atlantic Ocean and the Mediterranean coastal countries in the west' (Wang 2012).

 4 The idea of a New Silk Road was first proposed by President Xi Jinping during a speech at Nazarbayev University, Kazakhstan on 7 September, 2013 where he called for building a transport corridor connecting the Pacific Ocean to the Baltic Sea and linking East Asia to South Asia and the Middle East.
-See 'President Xi Jinping Delivers Important Speech and Proposes to Build a Silk Road Economic Belt with Central Asian Countries' (Ministry of Foreign Affairs, The People's Republic of China 2013) ().
-A month later, on 2 October 2013, addressing Indonesia's Parliament, Xi called for the re-establishment of the old sea networks to create a twenty-first century Maritime Silk Road.
-See (Wu 2013)
+See 'President Xi Jinping Delivers Important Speech and Proposes to Build a Silk Road Economic Belt with Central Asian Countries' (Ministry of Foreign Affairs, The People's Republic of China 2013).
+A month later, on 2 October 2013, addressing Indonesia's Parliament, Xi called for the re-establishment of the old sea networks to create a twenty-first century Maritime Silk Road (Wu 2013).

-5 In a media briefing on 10 August, 2014, Gao Zhenting, Counsellor, Department of International Economic Affairs of the Chinese Foreign Ministry said that the proposed Bangladesh-China-India-Myanmar (BCIM) Economic Corridor will play 'a key role' in the economic belt.
-(Krishnan 2014)

-Similar views were expressed by a Chinese delegation from the China Institute of International Studies during their visit to India (Wednesday Seminar 2014)
+5 In a media briefing on 10 August, 2014, Gao Zhenting, Counsellor, Department of International Economic Affairs of the Chinese Foreign Ministry said that the proposed Bangladesh-China-India-Myanmar (BCIM) Economic Corridor will play 'a key role' in the economic belt (Krishnan 2014).
+Similar views were expressed by a Chinese delegation from the China Institute of International Studies during their visit to India (ICS Wednesday Seminar 2014).

-Most countries in South Asia have welcomed these Chinese initiatives but India has been reticent (The Times of India 2014).
-Many observers in India see these initiatives as a Chinese attempt to further its expansionist agenda in the wider Indo-Pacific region and to achieve a strategic encirclement of India in South Asia (Sibal 2014; Tharoor 2014).
+Indo-Pacific region and to achieve a strategic encirclement of India in South Asia (Sibal 2014; Tharoor 2014).
 Though India's relations with China have witnessed an incremental improvement in the last decade, with both countries working together on various platforms, including the recently established Asian Infrastructure Investment Bank (Subramanya 2015; The Economic Times 2015), contentious bilateral issues such as the border dispute remain unresolved.
 India is also deeply suspicious regarding China's relations with Pakistan, which in its opinion, are aimed at containing India.